darianyang/ff15ipq-lig/charges/README.md

     * I also wrote a python function in script 3.1 to do this:
         * it should generate an updated library file called NEW_LIB_FILE.lib
             * feel free to roll with this one, but double check that the values look okay first
+                * you may run into errors down the line if the charges aren't properly spaced
+                * you should also check that they all sum to zero (or whatever is the charge value of the system)
             * keep this file name to maintain compatibility with script `0.0.prep_next_iter.sh`
         * if you're charges values look good (< 10%), this script will also generate a vacuum phase library file for use with the bonded parameter derivation stage
 * After this, you may have to ITERATE and run this process again from script 0 with your updated charges